SAP-docs/btp-cloud-platform/docs/10-concepts/basic-platform-concepts-73beb06.md

 # Basic Platform Concepts

-SAP BTP offers users the ability to turn data into business value, compose end-to-end business processes, and build and extend SAP applications quickly.
+SAP BTP offers users the ability to turn data into business value, compose end-to-end business processes, and build and extend SAP applications.